What42Pizza/LooF/Documentation/Evaluator.md

 - **typeOf VALUE**
   - returns a string representing the data type of VALUE
-- **lengthOf VALUE (table or string)**
+- **lengthOf VALUE (table, byteArray, or string)**
-  - returns the number of items in the array part of VALUE or the number of characters in VALUE
+  - returns the number of items in the array part of VALUE (for tables), the number of bytes in VALUE (for byteArrays), or the number of characters in VALUE (for strings)
 - **totalItemsIn VALUE (table)**
   - returns the number of items in the array part of VALUE plus the number of items in the hashmap part of VALUE
 - **endOf VALUE (table)**